 In 2019 the Parish Council formed the Spring Close Management Group, who developed a Vision Plan for the site.
 The Vision Plan gives far greater detail on all aspects of Spring Close (see below).
 The Management Group has been following the Maintenance Schedule within the plan and a suitable grass cutting regime to encourage more wild flowers to establish.
 They have also worked to keep ivy in check, and other such tasks to enhance the natural diversity and preservation of the site.

-In 2020 the site was granted a County S.S.I.
-(Geology) status, which sits alongside the County Wildlife and County Historical Awards.
+The site has local geographical status, which sits alongside the County Wildlife and County Historical Awards.

 Spring Close is enjoyed by the local residents as a place of recreation and dog-walking.
 It is easy to walk across to Pauline's Swamp in one direction or Priory Wood in another, making for a very pleasant joined-up walk.